 Immigrate to Malaysia from South Africa

 Citizens from South Africa can enter Malaysia without a visa if they intend to stay in the country for no more than 90 days.
 If relocation enters the discussion, the immigration rules change for South Africans, a matter where you can discuss with our Malaysian lawyers.
-The same specialists can help foreigners start a business in Malaysia or relocate the existing ones.
+The same specialists can help foreigners start a business and relocate to Malaysia.

 Entry requirements for South Africans in Malaysia